 The purpose of mineral blocks is to ensure that deer get all the minerals they require in their diet, so the herd can become healthy.
 They also act as an attractant.

-Pure salt blocks that have zero mineral content don’t do a whole lot for deer health wise, but still have some health benefit, and are also useful as an attractant.
+Pure salt blocks that have zero mineral content don’t do a whole lot for deer health-wise, but still have some health benefits, and are also useful as an attractant.

 Do deer like salt or mineral block better?